department-of-veterans-affairs/abd-vro/Audit.md

         .to("rabbitmq:queue1")
         .to("rabbitmq:queue2");
 ```
-The above route does calls two services via queues.
+The above route calls two services via queues.
-We want to record these calls, but there are not Java Beans involved that we can attach advice to.
+We want to record these calls, but there are no Java Beans involved that we can attach advice to.
 In order to make this work, we would have to add some beans before every route.

 ## Approach 2: Explicit Route Definition

 Based on the considerations described above,
-it appears that event generation should not occur on the method level but rather at the endpoint level.
+it appears that event generation should not occur at the method level but rather at the endpoint level.
 In this approach we interleave explicit event generation before and after calling routes:

 ```java